electronicarts/EASTL/doc/Bonus/tuple_vector_readme.md

 simple(vin, vfactors, vout, NumElements);
 ```

-simpleData here, only has a single memory allocation instead of the three in
+simpleData here only has a single memory allocation during its construction,
-the first example, and also automatically releases the memory when it falls
+instead of the three in the first example, and also automatically releases the
-out of scope.
+memory when it falls out of scope.

 However, it is possible to also skip a memory allocation entirely, if desired.
 eastl::vector<typename T> has a counterpart which allows for an object with an